Nane picks positives despite Togo's early Chan exit | Goal.com

 “This exposure we have picked from playing at Chan will motivate us to work harder to try and qualify for other international tournaments.”

-Chan was initially billed to hold in April 2020, but it was shifted to 2021 owing the outbreak of the coronavirus pandemic, which brought a stop to footballing activities across the globe.
+Chan was initially billed to be held in April 2020, but it was shifted to 2021 owing to the outbreak of the coronavirus pandemic, which brought a stop to footballing activities across the globe.

-Many had expected a low standard from ongoing competition due to the change in date, but Nane scores it very high while thumbing up Caf and the hosts for good organisation.

 “Many teams prepared really well, and they are playing good football,” he added.

-Morocco and Rwanda lock horns with Zambia and Guinea respectively for a place in the semi-finals while Togo are expected to commence preparations as soon as possible towards making a second appearance when Algeria host the rest of Africa in 2022.
+Morocco and Rwanda lock horns with Zambia and Guinea respectively for a place in the semi-finals.